 Napier covers an area of 10,560 hectares and, as of 30 June 2017, has a total population of 61,040 people living in 25,429 dwellings.

 All of the urban area has a reticulated water supply.
 Some properties in Taradale still use their own private well supply, however, the City's reticulated supply is available.

 A small number of rural properties adjacent to the urban reticulation system have connections to the urban supply for domestic use.

-Ten bores draw water from the artesian aquifer beneath the City and provide all of Napier's water.
-The aquifer is part of the Heretaunga Plains underground water system that's administered by the Hawkes Bay Regional Council.
+Seven bores draw water from the artesian aquifer beneath the City and provide all of Napier's water.
+The aquifer is part of the Heretaunga Plains underground water system that's administered by the Hawke's Bay Regional Council.

 The depth of the wells range from approximately 40 to 100 metres, with the diameters ranging from 200 to 300 millimetres.
-The aquifer has a static head ranging from approximately 1 to 3 metres above ground level.
+The aquifer has a static head ranging from approximately one to three metres above ground level.

 The City has 481km of mains ranging in diameter from 40 to 450mm.
 The older areas of the City are reticulated with cast iron, and in some cases steel pipes, although these are gradually being replaced as they become uneconomical to maintain.
 The newer areas were reticulated with asbestos cement pipes until 1986, after which uPVC was chosen as the preferred material.